 Try your library if you have one close by.
 You can also order them online from Amazon.com or another bookstore.
 (Notice that Amazon often has less expensive offers below their main one.)

 Almost as easy is the Encyclopedia Brown detective series.
+Encyclopedia Brown is a very smart kid.
+He helps other children outsmart bullies-- and helps his father (a police chief) solve crimes.
 Each is a collection of very short mysteries.
 If you enjoy finding clues and solving puzzles, they're a lot of fun.
 Click here for more information and a link to a sample.

 When you are ready for a little harder reading, consider children’s picture books.
 Take a look at the Caldecott Award winners.
 (Each won a prize as the best picture book published in the U.S. that year.)